jataware/biome/README.md

 Frontend: Javascript with Nextjs / Reactjs
 Backend: python 3.11, `poetry` for dependency management and packaging.

+## Requirements

+python 3.11
+poetry
+nodejs < 18.17
+docker, with compose plugin

 ## Initial Project Setup

-1. Add environment variables to environment, or to .env file (for docker to use).
+1. Add environment variables to environment, or to `.env` file (for use with docker).
 See file `env.sample` file for required variables.
+You may copy it for your own`.env`.

 The variables with values on env.sample have a sensible default value.
 The rest are required (such as openai api key).

+For the most part, during development, some values in `.env` can be picked up from the HOST environment, so that's an option for sensitive data such as API keys, which you may encrypt on disk.

 ## Quick Start

+One the Initial project setup is completed,

 Backend:
 `docker-compose up -d`